geomagpy/IMBOT/README.md

 8 character filenames are a remanence of the 1980's DOS limit for filenames.
 An inherent end-date for usability of this format is obviously 209x, although it is unlikely that this format will be supported that long.

+IMBOT one-minute is already capable of reading and analyzing other one-minute data formats i.e. like a yearly IMAGCDF one-minute data file (IMO_2016_PT1M.cdf).
+At the current stage only basic read tests, acertaining a correct data format and its general readability are performed.
+This one-minute test module can however easily be extended for more intense data checking.

 Preserve flagging information if provided along with the data products.
+Flagging information however is updated to be conform with newest IMAGCDF and flagging software (MagPy2.0) standards.

 A prototype of such automatic system, called IMBOT version 1, is running since 2023 on one-minute and one-second data.